OrchardCMS/OrchardDoc/Documentation/Caching.markdown

 Using the Max Age setting you also enable IIS Kernel caching plus public proxy cache which makes your application even faster.
 You can get thousands of requests per seconds with a very small server.

-# Business data caching using the Orchard.Caching suite.
+# Business Data Caching Using Orchard.Caching

 Because of the limitations of the ICacheManager in terms of distributed caching, another set of modules was necessary to cache business data which has to be shared across servers.